Peugeot 208 hatchback - Reliability & safety

 Peugeot 208 reliability

-Peugeot came eighth out of 30 manufacturers in our 2020 Driver Power survey, with good results for build quality, running costs and reasonable servicing prices.
+The Peugeot 208 came 51st out of the top 75 models in our 2021 Driver Power survey, with an average score for reliability and build quality.
+Peugeot came 11th out of 29 manufacturers overall, with good results for build quality, running costs and reasonable servicing prices.
 It's a result that put Peugeot ahead of SEAT, Volkswagen and MINI.
-Around 12% of respondents told us their car had experienced a fault within the first year, which isn’t too bad either.
+Around 19% of respondents told us their car had experienced a fault within the first year, which isn’t too bad either.

 The latest 208 scored four out of five stars in Euro NCAP crash testing in 2019, where other cars of this type like the new Renault Clio scored the full five.
 This will be disappointing news for Peugeot, as most cars achieve the full five-star safety rating.
 The new 208 scored well overall in all categories but lost points due to lack of adequate whiplash protection for rear adult passengers, which is something buyers considering a new 208 should think about if they regularly carry adults in the back.